 While the theory on games with strategic complementarities predicts convergence to equilibrium, it does not address four practical issues.
 First, as the parameters of a game approach the threshold of strategic complementarities, does play converge gradually or abruptly?
 Second, is convergence faster further past the threshold?
-Third, how important is strategic complementarity compared to other features of a game which might also induce convergence to equilibrium?
+Third, how important is strategic complementarity compared to other features of a game that might also induce convergence to equilibrium?
 Last, for supermodular games with multiple Nash equilibria, will players learn to coordinate on a particular equilibrium?
-We choose a game which allows us to answer the first three questions.
-The fourth question has been addressed by van Huyck, Battalio and Beil (1990) and Cox and Walker (1998).4
+We choose a game that allows us to answer the first three questions.
+The fourth question has been addressed by John Van Huyck et al. (1990) and James Cox and Mark Walker (1998).3